NFL Betting Odds

-Lines are moved based on sharp action, not on money bet.
+NFL betting lines are moved based on sharp action, not on money bet.

-Finding the Best NFL Odds
+Finding the Best NFL Betting Lines at Online Sportsbooks

-What to Look for in NFL Moneyline Odds
+What to Look For in NFL Moneyline Odds

-A money line bet is a wager on the winner of the game.
+Football moneylines allow you to wager on the winner of the game.
 It is the easiest and most simple sports bet to make, although the payouts can seem confusing.

 NFL teams are rarely evenly matched.
 Because of better rosters, injuries, home-field advantage, and other factors, there is usually a clear favorite.
 As a result, the favorite has minus money odds (-240), and the underdog as plus (+200) money odds.

 For example, you could have a favorite with a spread of -7.5 where they have to win by 8 or more points in order to cash the bet.
 If you bet that team to cover the spread at -110 odds, you would have to bet only $110 to make $100.
-However, that same team has -280 money line odds meaning you would have to bet $280 to make $100.
+However, that same team has -280 moneyline odds meaning you would have to bet $280 to make $100.

 In that same game, the underdog could lose by 7 or fewer points and cover the spread.
 However, if you think that team could win and you bet on their money line at +225 odds, your $100 bet would net $225 dollars.
 That would buy you more lobster for dinner than a spread bet.

-What to Look for in NFL Spread Lines
+What to Look For in NFL Spread Lines